 Ten years ago, wind turbines were the face of renewable energy in the Czech Republic.
 Today, their symbolic role has largely been taken over by the solar panel and the biogas plant.
 The largest annual increase in wind turbines occurred in 2007, before the first National Action Plan was developed, when 62 went into operation.
 After that, 2012 was the biggest year for wind energy when 43 new turbines began producing energy.

-The overall target capacity of wind turbines in this year's draft Action Plan is a third lower than it was five years ago.
+The overall target capacity of wind turbines in the Action Plan is a third lower than it was five years ago.
 At the same time though, wind energy is one of the cheapest forms of renewable energy, both worldwide and domestically.
 There are many reasons why its potential remains untapped.
 New wind projects in the Czech Republic often face local opposition.
 Also, in accordance with the amended Renewables Support Act, new wind projects are not eligible for feed-in tariffs.
-This year's updated Action Plan gives a certain hope for the reintroduction of this support in a form that matches better with market principles and EU legislation.
+The updated Action Plan gives a certain hope for the reintroduction of this support in a form that matches better with market principles and EU legislation.
 Wind energy's perspectives in the Czech Republic are examined in a study written for Hnutí DUHA and the Chamber of Renewable Energy Sources; this report claims that 18.29 TWh of electricity could be generated by wind power annually.
 This forecast was made based on the geographical and geophysical potential of the Czech Republic.
 According to these two organizations, growth in wind energy would result in 17,000 to 23,000 new jobs.

 Biomass, Heat Pumps, and Geothermal Energy

 Biomass is still considered to be one of the most important sources of renewable energy in the Action Plan.
 In total, biomass provides one-third of renewable energy to households.
 In total, biomass should generate up to half of all renewable energy in 2020.